 This is often a big concern of family members.

 Exercising and staying active will improve their chances of staying safe.

 Staying active, sensibly exercising and following a healthy lifestyle can add years of productive and functional living to your life.

 Explore our site for helpful information and exercise videos to start your journey to greater strength and better balance with exercise for seniors and the elderly.

+Well, it took a while to get in the shape you are in.
 Remember to take small steps in the beginning.
 No need to hurry.
 Your body requires from 4 to 6 weeks to become accustomed to a new activity or exercise program.